REU Site @ UC San Diego

 - Resume or curriculum vitae

-- Two letters of recommendation (optional and/or upon request)
+- Letters of recommendation (optional and/or upon request)

 - Women, underrepresented, economically-disadvantaged, and first-generation college students are strongly encouraged to apply

-Applications for Summer 2020 are accepted and are due on January 15, 2020.
+Applications for Summer 2020 are accepted, and the priority deadline is January 15, 2020.
 To help you prepare your application, you can download the list of questions before formally submitting your application.
+Applications will still be accepted after the deadline, but priority will be given to those applications submitted before January 15.

 Note: You may need to sign into Google (Gmail) in order to complete the online application.